Ice: Land travel

 In sufficiently cold places, the layers of ice on water surfaces can get thick enough for ice roads to be built.
-Some regulations specify that the minimum safe thickness is 4 in for a person, 7 in for a snowmobile and 15 in for an automobile lighter than 5 tonnes.
+Guidelines in Canada and the United States specify that the minimum safe thickness is 4 in for a person, 5-7 in for a snowmobile and 12-15 in for an automobile lighter than 5 tonnes.
 For trucks, effective thickness varies with load – e.g. a vehicle with 9-ton total weight requires a thickness of 20 in.
-Notably, the speed limit for a vehicle moving at a road which meets its minimum safe thickness is 25 km/h, going up to 35 km/h if the road's thickness is 2 or more times larger than the minimum safe value.
+The recommended speed limit for a vehicle moving at a road which meets its minimum safe thickness is 25 km/h, going up to 35 km/h if the road's thickness is 2 or more times larger than the minimum safe value.
 There is a known instance where a railroad has been built on ice.

 The Road of Life across Lake Ladoga operated in the winters of 1941–1942 and 1942–1943, when it was the only land route available to the Soviet Union to relieve the Siege of Leningrad by the German Army Group North.
 The trucks moved hundreds of thousands tonnes of supplies into the city, and hundreds of thousands of civilians were evacuated.
 It is now a World Heritage Site.